-1-1- Competency: Apply core knowledge and skills in relation to the evolving biomedical, pharmaceutical, clinical, social-behavioral and administrative sciences to evaluate, manufacture products, solve therapeutic problems, advance human health and provide patient-centered care.
+Apply core knowledge and skills in relation to the evolving biomedical, pharmaceutical, clinical, social-behavioral and administrative sciences to evaluate, manufacture products, solve therapeutic problems, advance human health and provide patient-centered care.
 This competency will be developed via the following key elements:

-- 1-1-1-Recognize in-depth and breadth knowledge of pharmaceutical, biomedical, social, behavioral, administrative, and clinical sciences - 1-1-2- Use appropriate pharmaceutical and medical terminology, abbreviations and symbols in pharmacy practice and recall scientific names of drugs. - 1-1-3- Combine the principles of fundamental sciences to handle, identify, extract, design, prepare, analyze, and assure quality of synthetic/natural pharmaceutical raw materials and finished products
+1-1-1-Recognize in-depth and breadth knowledge of pharmaceutical, biomedical, social, behavioral, administrative, and clinical sciences

-- 1-1-4-Explain drugs' mode of action, therapeutic effects and evaluate their appropriateness, effectiveness, and safety in individuals and populations, using knowledge from fundamental sciences. - 1-1-5- Apply the principles and practice and critical understanding of fundamental sciencesto solve problems related to human health and health systems - 1-1-6- Access, retrieve, critically analyze and apply relevant scientific resources to make evidence-informed professional decisions. - 1-1-7-Gather and critically analyze new information, including evidence-based information, that may be applicable to pharmaceutical industry and patient care. - 1-1-8-Use health informatics to improve the quality of care, manage resources andoptimize patient safety. - 1-1-9-Perform pharmaceutical, compounding and patient-specific calculations, including pharmacokinetic and other therapeutic calculations. - 1-1-10- Define the role of various Pharmacological agents in management of various disorder affecting gastro-intestinal, cardiovascular, respiratory, dermatological, pediatrics, oncology and critical patients.
+- 1-1-2- Use appropriate pharmaceutical and medical terminology, abbreviations and symbols in pharmacy practice and recall scientific names of drugs. - 1-1-3- Combine the principles of fundamental sciences to handle, identify, extract, design, prepare, analyze, and assure quality of synthetic/natural pharmaceutical raw materials and finished products - 1-1-4-Explain drugs' mode of action, therapeutic effects and evaluate their appropriateness, effectiveness, and safety in individuals and populations, using knowledge from fundamental sciences. - 1-1-5- Collect and apply the principles, practice and critical understanding of fundamental sciences to solve problems related to human health and health systems. - 1-1-6- Access, retrieve, critically analyze and apply relevant scientific resources to make evidence-informed professional decisions. - 1-1-7-Gather and critically analyze new information, including evidence-based information, that may be applicable to pharmaceutical industry and patient care. - 1-1-8-Use health informatics to improve the quality of care, manage resources and optimize patient safety. - 1-1-9-Perform pharmaceutical, compounding and patient-specific calculations, including pharmacokinetic and other therapeutic calculations. - 1-1-10- Demonstrate the role of various Pharmacological agents in management of various disorder affecting human body including gastro-intestinal, cardiovascular, respiratory, dermatological, pediatrics, oncology and critical patients.

+2-1 Competency:

-2-1 Competency: Collaborate professionally with patients, intra- and inter- professional teams, to provide safe, effective and efficient health care, thus achieving the needs of the community and society at large.
+Collaborate professionally with patients, intra- and inter- professional teams, to provide safe, effective and efficient health care, thus achieving the needs of the community and society at large.
 This competency will be developed via the following key elements:

-- 2-1-1-Apply legal professional requirements to practice, including legislation, policies, by-laws, and standards for individuals and healthcare team - 2-1-2-Apply the principles of professional codes of ethics, and protect the privacy and confidentiality of the patient and population diversity. - 2-1-3-Establish and maintain appropriate professional boundaries and accept responsibility and accountability within healthcare team.
+2-1-1-Apply legal professional requirements to practice, including legislation, policies, by-laws, and standards for individuals and healthcare team

+- 2-1-2-Apply the principles of professional codes of ethics, and protect the privacy and confidentiality of the patient and population diversity. - 2-1-3-Establish and maintain appropriate professional boundaries and accept responsibility and accountability within healthcare team. - 2-1-4-Define the fact that the practice of pharmacy is ethically consistent with good business, and quality of care precedes generating profit.